panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#4.md

 ***

-**Aim** - Design the spatial relationship functions for the View Module.
+**Aim** - Design the spatial relationship functions for the module.

 **Things, I have done this week**